thorbjornium/Software-Manual/src/powershell_tools.md

 # Tools

-Tools that I find useful for Powershell.
+## .. that I find useful for Powershell.

 [yazi](./yazi.md)